ibm-cloud-docs/vmware-cross-region-dr/networking-design.md

 Each Veeam bare metal server also needs to be VLAN trunked to VLAN 2.
 They need one IP address from the private portable subnet of the VLAN 2 for the all-in-one server from the NFS or vSAN subnet, which is configured through the automation on the tagged VLAN 2.

-**Requirements**

-The Veeam backup server must have network connectivity to:

-\- all the backup/CDP proxies, including the ones located on the target site

-\- all the ESXi hosts where VMs/replicas are/will be running

-\- the vCenter servers in the production and DR environments

-\- Optional – Internet connectivity

-\- Optional – Connectivity to IBM Cloud Object Storage

 ---

 Here are key networking requirements: